Walheimat/wal-emacs/README.md

         						 "--print-config" ".eslintrc"))))
             (eq exitcode 0)))

-2.  function to switch between tslint and lsp
+2. Switch between TS and TSLINT

     This is not good code, but lsp doesn't play nice with tslint.